 Climate Crisis: The Newest Term

 The term “climate crisis” has become mainstream in 2019 (after The Guardian and The Observer changed their style guidelines to use the term, though the term was used in the 80s by VP Al Gore) as a way to demonstrate the urgency of climate change.
 The effects of global warming and climate change are becoming more apparent as well as destructive, showing more people that something has to be done.
-Researchers have concluded that Earth is likely to reach the global warming threshold (the point at which the global temperatures have risen by 1.5 degrees C, which has drastic effects) between 2027 and 2042.
+Researchers have concluded that Earth is likely to reach the global warming threshold (the point at which the global temperatures have risen by 1.5 degrees Celsius, which will have drastic effects) between 2027 and 2042.
 There isn’t much time left before it is hit, and when that occurs, the effects listed above will become more and more intense.
 For example, about 14% of the world will experience extreme heat waves every 5 years.

 Relationship to Business

 The climate crisis cannot be ignored.
 Since the majority of carbon and GHG emissions tend to come from businesses, it is part of their responsibility to use sustainable practices and move away from all fossil fuels.
 Another part of the business responsibility on climate change is using the platform, the resources, the voice that they have to advocate for the environment and climate issues, being a leader and example for others.
 One of the ways in which this can be done is by treating the issue with its due seriousness, including using appropriate terminology to create the needed effect.

 This is where Ecolytics can come in.
 Ecolytics’s software provides recommendations for how to make your business more sustainable without compromising your bottom line.
 It’s a win-win for both your business and for the planet.
 Start making a difference and sign up for a demo with Ecolytics today!